Representing systems of reproducing kernels in spaces of analytic functions: Introduction and main results

 the system $\mathcal{K}(\Lambda)$ is representing for $H^2$.
 The sequence $\Lambda$ is assumed to have the standard alphabetical order: $\lambda_{1, 0}, \lambda_{2,0}, \lambda_{2,1}, \lambda_{3,0}, \dots$.
 In what follows we always assume that sequences with double (or triple) index will be ordered in this way.
 In \cite{st2} Speranskii and Terekhin extended their result to a more general class of sequences.
 Let $n_k \in \mathbb{N}$ and $r_k\to 1-$, $k\to\infty$.
 Define the sequence $\Lambda$ by

 As shown in \cite{st2}, if there exist positive constants $A$ and $B$ such that $A \le n_k(1-r_k) \le B$ for all $k$, then $\mathcal{K}(\Lambda)$ is a representing system for $H^2$.

-The proofs in \cite{st1, st2} are based on interesting abstract functional analysis methods from the papers \cite{ter1, ter2} which relate representing systems with coefficients from a given function space to a certain generalized notion of a frame.
+The proofs in \cite{st1, st2} are based on interesting abstract functional analysis methods from the papers \cite{ter1, ter2} which relate representing systems with coefficients from a given function space to a certain generalized notion of a frame (see Section \ref{hardf} for details).

 The goal of the present work is to give {\it a very simple elementary construction} of a representing system of the Cauchy kernels, which does not make use of functional analysis.
-Our method does not cover all systems of the form \eqref{loop} with $A \le n_k(1-r_k) \le B$.
-Its advantage is that it does not use the Hilbert structure of the space and gives the result for all Hardy spaces $H^p$, $1<p<\infty$.
+The idea is to use a discretization of the Cauchy formula.
+This method applies to all Hardy spaces $H^p$, $1<p<\infty$, but does not cover all systems of the form \eqref{loop} with $A \le n_k(1-r_k) \le B$: it is required that the constant $A$ is sufficiently large.
+However, an application of the frame theory method by Speranskii and Terekhin allows us to prove the result for any $A>0$.